YehuCarrington/BareMetalBlink/docs/gpio_setup.md

 ## 📚 Understanding the Documentation

 Initially, I dove into **Chapter 9** of the reference manual, which covers GPIO configuration.
 But I quickly hit a wall trying to figure out where register addresses actually came from.
-That led me to explore:
+I had to take a look at the memory map.

 - **Chapter 2: System and Memory Overview**

 ![Memory Map Image Showing GPIOA](img/MemoryMap_1.png)

+That was quick and easy and I could see here what they meany by address ofset for their GPIO Peripheral.

 - **Chapter 7: Reset and clock control**

 ![alt text](img/SysClock_16MHzHSI.png)

-- **GPIO register maps and offsets**

-Understanding the **address offset + base address** concept was a turning point.
-Once I could calculate the address of something like `GPIOA_MODER`, it became much easier to reason about bit manipulation.
+A question I had was, how did the microcontroller decide what clock it would use.
+Luckily for me, it was just stated in the reference manual, which begs the question.
+Without any external help, how would I have found all of this out?
+I don't often think of an area of study as gatekept.
+But there is a small wall when you first start learning things that often require a teacher or external help.

 ---